 - A fine of up to $2,000

-- Three days to six months in county jail
+- Three days to one year in county jail

-In many cases where our client does not have a history of alcohol-related offenses, we can convince the judge to order probation instead of their usual sentence for first-time offenders.
+In many cases where our client does not have a history of alcohol-related offenses, we can convince the judge to agree to probation instead of their usual sentence to jail for first-time offenders.
 This may help you avoid jail time and other penalties.

 If You Have Past Convictions

-If you have previous DWIs, though, the stakes are higher.
-A second DWI conviction calls for:
+If you have previous DWI convictions, though, the stakes are higher.
+A second DWI conviction is punishable by:

 - Up to $4,000 in fines